 The Active Gamers Australia School Holiday Program is committed to working with families in a collaborative manner in order to provide a high quality child care service that meets the needs of children, families and the community.
 Parent participation and communication is critical to the success of the service and its programs.

 "Services should provide for adequate parent and staff participation in the management and in the development of the services policies and programs."
-Fascia, 2000
+Fascia, 2000 involvement in the development of the program and Management of the service.

 FAMILY INVOLVEMENT POLICY